JoaquimXG/podcolours.co.uk/README.md

 ### Development and Testing

-run `npm test` to run the site with hot reload for development.
+run `npm run devel` to run the site with hot reload for development.

 ## Home page